ABOUT: Mission and Vision

 - An informed community, equipped with evidence of solutions and of what works

-The annual Progress Report on Ending Homelessness in Ottawa (since 2004)
+The Alliance’s Progress Report on Ending Homelessness in Ottawa (since 2004).

-The annual fall Community Forum on Ending Homelessness began in 2004; over 200 people attend each year.
+The Alliances’s Annual Community Forum on Ending Homelessness.
+Inaugurated in 2004, over 250 community members attend every year.

 An end to homelessness means quickly helping individuals and family members with emergency shelter when they first become homeless, then assisting them in finding appropriate housing.
 It also means assisting those who do have housing but are living “at risk” of losing it.
 It involves creating new affordable housing.
 Essential too is providing ongoing supports that some people will require to succeed in living in the community.
 Other people will require shorter-term supports to help in establishing a home or in accessing services like health care, home care, counseling and employment assistance.